Painful Periods: Causes, Severity, ICD-10, and What Helps

 Beyond specific conditions, hormonal fluctuations throughout your cycle can affect pain severity in ways that vary between individuals and even from cycle to cycle.
 Understanding these factors helps you make sense of why your pain might vary from month to month.

-Estrogen and Progesterone Fluctuations
+Estrogen and progesterone fluctuations

 Estrogen levels rise in the first half of the cycle, reaching peak levels just before ovulation.
 After ovulation, progesterone becomes dominant, helping stabilize the uterine lining in preparation for potential pregnancy.
 The interplay between these hormones affects multiple aspects of your menstrual experience, including pain severity.